stephaneVercouillieBMID/slate/source/workingVersion.html.md

  Parameter | Provided | Comment
  -- | -- | --
- **access_token** | Always | A token that can be sent to the UserInfo endpoint to retrieve additional information about the user.
+ **access_token** | Always | A token that can be sent to the User Info endpoint to retrieve additional information about the user.
  **token_type** | Always | Will be `Bearer`
  **id_token** | Always | The JWT `id_token` corresponding to the Authentication Request (signed and  encrypted).
  **at_hash** | Never | Current version of itsme(r) Core does not produce the `at_hash` value